Ambifed CDX Side Effects

 Generic Name: codeine / guaifenesin / pseudoephedrine

-Note: This document contains side effect information about codeine / guaifenesin / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Ambifed CDX.
+Note: This page contains information about the side effects of codeine / guaifenesin / pseudoephedrine.
+Some of the dosage forms included on this document may not apply to the brand name Ambifed CDX.

 For the Consumer